GDPR, software design, and implementation: a process perspective

 Privacy by Design (article 25)

-The good news is that the GDPR recognises that smaller businesses require different treatment to large or public enterprises.
-In fact, Article 30 of the regulation declares that organisations with fewer than 250 employees will not be bound by GDPR – although there are several stipulations that will come to that mean they probably still should.
+GDPR recognises that smaller businesses require different treatment to large or public enterprises.
+In fact, Article 30 of the regulation declares that organisations with fewer than 250 employees will not be bound by GDPR – although there are several stipulations that suggest that they would be wise to be.

 In particular the following needs to be considered: